Homemade Smoked Venison Sausage

 Use equal part venison and equal part pork sausage, a one-to-one ratio.

-Mix the ground pork sausage with the ground venison sausage.
+Mix the ground pork sausage with the ground meat.

 Then, follow the package directions and mix your venison sausage seasoning.

-Pour your seasoning over the meat mixture and then just work the seasoning in by hand.
+Pour your seasoning over the ground venison mixture and then just work the seasoning in by hand.

 Mix the seasoning with the meat.